Jubilee v Export Finance Australia & NAIF

 Who the claim is against

-The claim is against Export Finance Australia (EFA) which is Australia’s export credit agency, and the Northern Australia Infrastructure Facility (NAIF), a $7bn fund for infrastructure in northern Australia.
+The claim was filed against Australia’s export credit agency, Export Finance Australia (EFA), and the Northern Australia Infrastructure Facility (NAIF), a A$7bn fund for infrastructure in northern Australia.

-Both EFA and NAIF provide taxpayer-subsidised financial support to fossil fuel projects that may not otherwise go ahead.
+Prior to filing both EFA and NAIF provided taxpayer-subsidised financial support to fossil fuel projects that, without subsidised funding, may not have gone ahead.

-The claim names the Chairs of EFA and NAIF as representatives for their respective Boards which, in turn, must ensure the reporting requirements below are met.
+The claim names the Chairperson of each agency as a representative for the relevant Board who, in turn, must ensure the reporting requirements below are met.

 What the claim alleges